 We know that allyship is about more than broadly supporting LGBTQ people; it's an active, ongoing process of advocating for LGBTQ youth (and other marginalized groups) without speaking for them or over them.
 During #AllyWeek, we challenge one another to think critically about what allyship means, how we are allies to others, and what kind of allies we seek out for ourselves.

 Supported by over 20 endorsers, Ally Week is an opportunity for us to recognize what true allyship looks like for each of us.

 How to Participate in Ally Week

 FIRST, register for Ally Week!
 Register for updates on free resources to support your participation -- and to get FREE Ally Week swag for the first 2,000 registrants.

-THEN, read up on what actions you can take as an ally right now.
-Allyship doesn't happen overnight; the more steps you take to support LGBT youth from all walks of life, the stronger an ally you'll be.
+NEXT, read up on what actions you can take as an ally.
+Allyship doesn't happen overnight; the more steps we take to support LGBTQ youth from all walks of life, the stronger an ally you'll be.

-FINALLY, tweet or Instagram us with the hashtag #myallies to tell us what you need from your allies, or use #AllyWeek to tell us how you're participating.
+Tweet or Instagram with the hashtag #myallies to tell us what you need from your allies, and use #AllyWeek to tell us how you're participating.